Daria Dmitrieva (handballer): Childhood and youth handball

-Daria's father is a former ice hockey player.
+Dmitrieva's father is a former ice hockey player.
 She trained under Irina Kos at Lada Togliatti, but when the coach decided to leave, Dmitrieva and some of her teammates joined the other Russian handball center in Volgograd.
-Daria was a 14-year-old when she made that decision in 2009.
+Dmitrieva was a 14-year-old when she made that decision in 2009.
+She instead joined Dinamo Volgograd, where she made her senior debut.
+With Volgograd, she won the 2013 and 2014 Russian Championship.

-Dmitrieva and Anna Vyakhireva were considered the rising stars at the European Junior Championship.
+Dmitrieva and Anna Vyakhireva were considered the rising stars at the 2013 European Junior Championship.

-Dmitrieva was voted world's second best young playmaker of the 2013/2014 season by the Handball-Planet.com fans, after Deborah Nunes.
+She was also voted world's second best young playmaker of the 2013/2014 season by the Handball-Planet.com fans, after Deborah Nunes.